Tobacco Reduction in Manitoba

 activities in Manitoba.

-• MANTRA Partners with Regional Health Authorities and Health Canada to initiate a two year Workplace Smoking Cessation Project.
+• MANTRA Partners with Regional Health Authorities and Health Canada to initiate a Workplace Smoking Cessation Project.

 • Health Behaviour Change training is used in Regional Health authorities across Manitoba.